mtlynch/mtlynch.io/content/retrospectives/2020/10/index.md

 ---
 title: "TinyPilot: Month 3"
 date: 2020-10-02T07:54:00-04:00
-description: TODO - One-line summary
+description: Racing to manufacture a physical product from scratch.
 hide_affiliate_warning: true
+images:
+- /retrospectives/2020/10/backlogged-inventory.png
 ---

 ## Highlights

-* TinyPilot generated $3,800 in revenue with zero marketing and while backordered.
+* TinyPilot generated $3,800 in revenue with zero marketing and mostly while all of my products were listed as backordered.
 * I went from zero to a complete, custom manufactured product in 26 days.
 * I'm still struggling to manage my inventory.